getify/You-Dont-Know-JS/this & object prototypes/ch1.md

 	count: 0
 };

-var i, tmp;
+var i;

 for (i=0; i<10; i++) {
-	tmp = Math.random();
-	if (tmp > 0.5) {
+	if (i > 5) {
-		foo( tmp );
+		foo( i );
 	}
 }
+// foo: 6
-// foo: 0....
+// foo: 7
-// foo: 0....
+// foo: 8
-// ...
+// foo: 9

-// how many times was `foo` called? console.log( data.count ); // will be correct now! yay?
+// how many times was `foo` called? console.log( data.count ); // 4
 ```

-While it is true that this approach "solves" their problem, unfortunately it simply ignores the real problem -- lack of understanding what `this` means and how it works -- and instead falls back to the comfort zone of a more familiar mechanism: lexical scope.
+While it is true that this approach "solves" the problem, unfortunately it simply ignores the real problem -- lack of understanding what `this` means and how it works -- and instead falls back to the comfort zone of a more familiar mechanism: lexical scope.

-**Note:** Lexical scope is a perfectly fine and useful mechanism; I am not belittling the use of it, by any means (see *"Scope & Closures" title of this book series).
+**Note:** Lexical scope is a perfectly fine and useful mechanism; I am not belittling the use of it, by any means (see *"Scope & Closures"* title of this book series).
 But constantly *guessing* at how to use `this`, and usually being *wrong*, is not a good reason to retreat back to lexical scope and never learn *why* `this` eludes you.

 To reference a function object from inside itself, `this` by itself will typically be insufficient.
 You generally need a reference to the function object via a lexical identifier (variable) that points at it.